weewx/weewx/docs_src/reference/weewx-options/data-bindings.md

 A Python structure holding the schema to be used to initialize the database.
 After initialization, it is not used.

 Optional.
-Default is `schemas.wview_extended.schema`, which is a superset of the schema used by the _wview_ weather system.
+Default is `weewx.schemas.wview_extended.schema`, which is a superset of the schema used by the _wview_ weather system.